sebastiancarlos/beachpatrol/README.md

 Usage: beachpatrol [--profile <profile_name>] [--incognito] [--headless]

 Launches a Chromium browser with the specified profile.
-Opens a socket at to listen for commands.
+Opens a socket to listen for commands.
 Commands can be sent with the 'beachmsg' command.

 Options: